Type 37. AE3. GLORIA REIPVBLICE

 Struck for Valentinian II, Theodosius, and Arcadius.
 Only at Thessalonica.

-RIC says "scarce" but I say "rare" and seldom offered.
-From the very small sample of all the coins of this this type offered over the last 30 years, Theodosius examples may be the most available.
+RIC says "scarce" but I say "rare" or "very rare" and seldom offered.
+From the very small sample of all the coins of this this type offered over the last 30 years, Theodosius examples seems to be the most available.

 RIC photo: V2-X.13.